8421BCD/8421BCD.github.io/_pages/about.md

 # 🔥 News
 - 2025.8: We release ReasonRank, a strong reasoning-intensive passage reranker.
 It has achieved state-of-the-art performance on many IR benchmarks!
 See more [details](https://arxiv.org/abs/2508.07050).
 - 2025.7: Congrats!
 Our paper “Large Language Models for Information Retrieval: A Survey” has been accepted by TOIS 2025!
+See more [details](https://arxiv.org/abs/2308.07107).
 - 2025.6: Congrats!
 Our paper “Sliding Windows Are Not the End: Exploring Full Ranking with Long-Context Large Language Models” has been accepted by ACL 2025 (Oral)!
 Looking forward to seeing you in Vienna!
+See more [details](https://aclanthology.org/2025.acl-long.8/).

 # 📝 Publications